OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 [Up (Course owner perspective) ^](#topic_broker_coaching)<br>
 [To the top of the page ^](#topic_broker)

 ### Topic assignment (final enrollment pending)

 The process proceeds in the following steps

 * "Selection in progress"
-* "Definitive enrollment pending"
+* "Definitive enrolment pending"
 * "Enrolment completed"

 Once all participants have entered their topic requests and the time window for submission has closed, the "Selection in progress" phase is complete.
-The status changes to "**Definitive enrollment pending**".
+The status changes to "**Definitive enrolment pending**".

 Participants and topics must now be assigned.
 OpenOlat can automatically make assignments based on the topic and prioritization requests.
 For this purpose, OpenOlat uses a [fair algorithm](assets/OpenOlat_Project_Broker_Matching_Algorithm.pdf).